Srujan1993/datadabblers/MicrosoftFabric/DataIngestion/Shortcut/reviews_data_setup_aws_s3.md

 ### Ratings and Reviews

+Social reviews generated through OpenAI from Twitter (for simulation purposes) are saved as CSV files in an Amazon S3 bucket.
+This setup is intended to mimic a real-world environment where social review data from various sources (Twitter, Facebook, Instagram, etc.) is stored in S3 for easy access and management.

 The social review data is transferred to the Lakehouse folder as a shortcut, enabling quick and efficient access to data within the Fabric environment without duplicating storage.

 ---

 ### Set Up Amazon S3 Account and S3 Bucket